What is a Content Security Policy (CSP)?

 When you're confident that your CSP is set up correctly, you can enforce your policy.
-When your policy is enforced, the browser will not only report violations but also stop sources from being loaded and executed, thus making the website a safer place. 👍
+When your policy is enforced, the browser will report violations and stop sources from being loaded and executed, thus making the website a safer place. 👍

 To enforce your policy, change the header key from Content-Security-Policy-Report-Only to Content-Security-Policy.